Mana Island (New Zealand): Seabirds

 Recent projects have included the successful translocations to the island of diving-petrels, fairy prions and fluttering shearwater chicks, with the progeny of several transferees later successfully fledging – the first to do so on Mana Island for many centuries.
 These species are an important part of the restoration of the island because of their nutrient inflows (free fertiliser) and the habitats their burrows provide for reptiles and invertebrates.
 The seabird translocation techniques perfected on Mana Island are being used with rare and endangered species elsewhere in New Zealand, such as the Chatham Island taiko, Chatham petrel and Hutton's shearwater.

 Gannets formerly nested on Mana Island.
 From 1998, after mice were eliminated, conservationists have attempted to restart a colony, using a false colony of birds made of concrete, and installing sound systems that make gannet sounds, in the hope that real ones will be attracted to nest there.
 A male gannet, nicknamed Nigel, arrived in 2015 and over the next two years courted one of the concrete decoys.
 A second male gannet, nicknamed Norman, resided on Mana Island during 2017.
 In January 2018, three gannets settled on the island.
 In February 2018, Nigel died.
-The same combination of techniques is showing good results in a similar project at Young Nicks Head, near Gisborne.
+The same combination of techniques is showing good results in a similar project at Young Nick's Head, near Gisborne.